GusttavoOliveira/GusttavoOliveira/README.md

   I live in Brazil, northeast.
 I am 19 and I'm a Computer Engineering undergraduate at Federal University of Paraíba since 2020.
 I like to learn new technologies and programming languages in order to solve problems.

-- Computer Engineering undergraduate 🖥️
+- Computer Science undergraduate 🖥️
 - Brazilian 🇧🇷
 - Science lover 🧪
 - Programming lover 🖱️